omiranda/polyneuro_risk_score/docs/basic_example.md

                         model='lutein_PCA1 ~ brain_feature-1';
 ```

-Now, you can call the function
+Now, you can call the function as follows:

 ```Matlab
 run_CWAS (path_imaging_reference,...